howard-haowen/tsm-wordle/README.md

 For more information, including how to localize the interface to your language, visit the blog article: https://blog.mothertongues.org/wordle/.

+The interface is translated by default in both English and Spanish - other translations are very welcome!

 ## On to the original stuff from @hannahcode...

 - Go play the real Wordle [here](https://www.powerlanguage.co.uk/wordle/)